Functions quick start

 - Function name: Set a name for your function.
 This determines the function name and the name of its directory.
 For this example, we'll call it "log-event".

 - Function type: Select the document action that will trigger the function.
-For this example, select Document Publish.
+For this example, select Document Update.

 - Function language: Select your preferred language.
 For this example, we'll select TypeScript.